 Now you can say ‘ this is just a theory’.
 The trouble with social and cultural systems is you can’t run controlled experiments so providing ‘proof’ is sometimes not easy.
 One has to look at trends, do research on representative population samples, etc. But let’s look at what we can see it happening, and in part, what Facebook itself is recognising as problem areas.

 What we can see is that social media is used by terrorist and extreme organisations for recruiting and indoctrinating and that this has increased hugely over the last 15+ years.
 We also see abhorrent and aberrant behaviours like paedophilia hugely on the increase.
 We also see across the western world and particularly in the USA, a massive polarisation of world views, new left versus new right.
 Climate change acceptors versus climate change deniers.
 The deniers flying in the face of a nearly complete consensus of science and objective results and measurement.
 How can this be?
 Because people’s views are being reinforced, not challenged by confrontation with a reality that conflicts with their views.
 When I speak to people on both sides you see they both operate within very separate communities.
 (It reminds me of how cults tend to cut people off from anyone ‘outside’, so the cult’s ideology cannot be challenged.).

 Now in this article, I’m pointing out that there are serious fundamental issues that appear to be created by these reinforcing algorithms, which basically tell people what they want to hear, not what they don’t, limiting their exposure to uncomfortable facts and contradicting viewpoints.
 Any psychologist will know that people are attracted to positive reinforcement, and the cognitive dissonance caused by a confrontation with contradictory viewpoints and realities will be avoided if possible.
-So psychologically as well, there is science that supports we have a problem.
+So psychologically as well, there is a science that supports we have a problem.

 What are the solutions?
 Ban reinforcing algorithms?
 Maybe.
 Certainly, if we carry on being blindly pulled down into ever-decreasing self-reinforcing bubbles, I think we’ll be in a situation that has never existed before in human evolution, and it has the potential of destroying democracy, and maybe, us.